 The financial consequences can be severe.
 Research showed that, in the mining industry, delays caused by conflict with communities can cost up to US$20 million a week.3 In 2014, Vedanta Resources lost out on a $2 billion mining project in India’s Niyamgiri Hills due to the local Dongria Kondh community’s objections to the company's proposal.
 The company failed to seek the community’s consent before starting the mining project and, in fact, had already opened a refinery.
 It ended up losing millions on the refinery, as well as any potential profits from the mine.

 By adopting a robust policy that ensures respect for human rights, companies can operate more efficiently and effectively, particularly in complex or unfamiliar environments, or areas of conflict.

-Community engagement is a recognised way of establishing and maintaining an SLO, especially where land rights are weak, environmental impacts are likely, or where the local economy is dependent on a small number of industries for employment.
+Community engagement is a recognized way of establishing and maintaining an SLO, especially where land rights are weak, environmental impacts are likely, or where the local economy is dependent on a small number of industries for employment.
 A strong engagement approach can add considerable value for businesses.
-A study of 19 publicly traded gold-mining companies revealed that two-thirds of their market capitalisation was a function of the firm’s stakeholder engagement practices.
-Only one-third reflected the value of gold in the ground.4 ,5
+A study of 19 publicly traded gold-mining companies revealed that two-thirds of their market capitalization was a function of the firm’s stakeholder engagement practices.
+Only one-third reflected the value of gold in the ground.4,5

 As consumer awareness of corporate environmental and social impacts has grown, the importance of a company’s SLO has increased exponentially.
 The idea of shareholder primacy is beginning to wane.
 More business leaders now seek to balance profits with the needs of customers, employees, suppliers and local communities.